PJLab-ADG/DriveArena/README.md

 ------
 ### 💡 Notice
-DriveArena is currently under active development and will be open-sourced soon.
+DriveArena V1.0 is currently under active development and will be open-sourced soon.

 **If you want to get informed once the code is released, please fill out this <a href="https://forms.gle/AYtQdiZEvCTr2T56A">Google form</a>.**

 ### :new: Updates
+`[2024-08-02]:` The paper is  can be accessed at [arxiv](https://arxiv.org/abs/2408.00415).
 `[2024-07-30]:` We've released the [project page](https://pjlab-adg.github.io/DriveArena/) of DriveArena!

 ------